chase9/ngx-bootstrap/docs/spec/typeahead/typeahead.examples.no-result.use-case.md

 1. User opens Typeahead demo page
 2. User clicks on No result sub-menu
 3. User sees typeahead input and typeahead card with "Model:" text
-4. When user starts to type a name of a State from "states" and if there are no matches found than an error message is "No Results Found" is shown.
+4. When user starts to type a name of a State from "states" and if there are no matches found than an error message "No Results Found" is shown.
 The "Model" is filled with inputted data
 5. If there are any matches the drop-down is shown

 Variations: